claesenm/optunity/docs/user/index.rst

     Adheres to a prespecified upper bound on the number of function evaluations.
     The solution will be within given box constraints.
 Optunity determines the best solver and its configuration for you.
-- :func:`optunity.suggest_solver`: suggests a solver and its configuration Optunity will make suggestions based on the number of evaluations and box constraints.
-- :func:`cross_validated`: decorator to perform k-fold cross-validation TODO
+- :func:`optunity.cross_validated`: decorator to perform k-fold cross-validation TODO

 Expert interface
 -----------------

+- :func:`optunity.suggest_solver`: suggests a solver and its configuration Optunity will make suggestions based on the number of evaluations and box constraints.
 - :func:`optunity.optimize`
 - :func:`optunity.make_solver`
 - :func:`optunity.manual`